xlucpu/MOVICS/README.md

 The goal of MOVICS is to provide a unified interface for 10 state-of-the-art multi-omics clustering algorithms, and standardizes the output for each algorithm so as to form a pipeline for downstream analyses.
 MOVICS incorporates the most commonly used downstream analyses in cancer subtyping researches and enables creating feature rich customizable visualizations with minimal effort.

 ## Installation
-It is essential that you have [R 4.0.2](https://www.r-project.org/) or above already installed on your computer or server.
+It is essential that you have [R 4.0.2](https://www.r-project.org/) or above already installed on your computer.
 MOVICS is a pipeline that utilizes many other R packages that are currently available from CRAN and Bioconductor.
 For all of the steps of the pipeline to work, make sure that you have upgraded Bioconductor to newest version ([BiocManager v3.11](https://www.bioconductor.org/install/)).
 After you have R and Bioconductor installed properly, type the following code into your R session:
 ``` {r}
 if (!requireNamespace("BiocManager", quietly = TRUE))